tttsaurus/Mc122RenderBook/articles/ShaderLoading&ShaderProgram.md

 ```

 ## EG1
-Write the shaders we used in [Draw Vertices](https://github.com/tttsaurus/Mc122RenderBook/blob/main/articles/DrawVertices.md)
+Write the shaders we used in [Draw Triangles Using Vertices and Indices](https://github.com/tttsaurus/Mc122RenderBook/blob/main/articles/DrawVertices.md)

 Vertex shader
 ```glsl